Table of Contents[Hide][Show]

 The first year of the Macy’s Parade was 1924, with a hiatus during World War II due to a helium and rubber shortage.
 It’s been enchanting NYers and tourists ever since, and is ideal for a Thanksgiving family getaway.

-When it’s not 2020, the best way to see the parade, in my opinion, is from your friend’s living room window.
+When it’s not during a pandemic, the best way to see the parade, in my opinion, is from your friend’s living room window.
 But real estate on Central Park West is among the city’s priciest – and it’s only on one side of the parade.
 The other side is Central Park, where hardy people line up hours ahead of time.
 (For the secret New Yorkers know, go the night before to watch them inflate the balloons.)

 So how can you see the parade live (and not just on NBC) if you don’t have a friend with a $3 million-dollar view?